Mirissa Beach Sri Lanka (Paradise Found!)

 Where to Eat in Mirissa Beach

-Wadiya, in our opinion, still has the best every-day food on the beach.
+Wadiya, in our opinion, had the best every-day food on the beach.
 You’ll spot Wadiya easily, it’s usually the busiest.
-Service is good and the staff are friendly.
+Service was good and the staff were friendly.
 As everywhere on the beach, be cautious with fish, it’s often not so fresh.

 We’ve tried to get into Mirissa’s top beach-side restaurant, Zephyr, but unfortunately, it gets fully booked.
 If you want to try it fly by when you arrive and make a reservation.